 Medical Evacuation (or MedEvac) is the transportation of a person experiencing a medical emergency to the closest available medical facility as quickly and safely as possible.
 Medical evacuations are usually conducted by specially-trained first-responders or medical personnel.
 Depending on the individual's current location and medical condition, the terrain being covered, and the proximity to health care facilities, transportation may be provided using one or a combination of methods including boats, helicopters, planes, automobiles, and animal conveyance.

 Medical repatriation refers to when a patient is returned home to receive medical care.
 The primary difference between medical repatriation and medical evacuation is where the patient is taken.
 In a medical evacuation situation, which is usually a medical emergency, the patient is transported to the closest medical facility for stabilization, diagnosis and emergency care.
 Depending on the location and capabilities of the facility, however, it may or may not be the best choice for ongoing medical treatment.
 In that case, once the patient's condition has stabilized and he or she has been cleared by the medical professionals for travel home, medical repatration transports the patient to his or her home country for a higher, or more appropriate, level of primary or follow-up care.

 At DAN Boater, we handle thousands of emergency hotline calls from all over the world each year, and an average of two medical evacuations a week, so we know first-hand how important it is to have these essential emergency services in place before you ever need them.
 If you're planning a trip, give us a call for tips on handling emergencies while en route to your destination.

-Explore more Travel Health and Safety tips.
+Explore more Travel Health and Safety tips on SAFE PASSAGE.